ils94/LOTROToSpeech/README.md

 # LOTRO To Speech
 Python program that uses Tesseract to perform OCR to detect text on your screen and convert it to string to be used on voice over A.Is

+# Differences between LTSET and LTSEL

+**LTSET** (LOTRO To Speech - Edge-TTS Version)

+This version of LOTRO To Speech uses Edge-TTS (Microsoft Edge TTS) engine to generate audio files, this is one of the best and 100% free (for non comercial uses) A.I TTS available.

+**LTSEL** (LOTRO To Speech - Elevenlab TTS Version)

+If you are willing to fork some money for the best A.I audio generation in the market, this version is for you.
+It uses Elevenlab engine to generate audio files.
+More information below.

 # Installing and using

-First, you will need to install Tesseract which is a program that do OCR to convert image to text.
+First, you will need to install Tesseract, which is a program that performs OCR to convert image to text.

 You can download Tesseract from this link: